TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 Partials, some loop over data or even set variables.
 You can find a complete list of them in the :doc:`ViewHelper Reference <t3viewhelper:Index>`.

-You can :ref:`write your own custom ViewHelper <t3extbasebook:developing-a-custom-viewhelper>`, which is a PHP component.
+You can :ref:`write your own custom ViewHelper <fluid-custom-viewhelper>`, which is a PHP component.

 Example Fluid snippet